ZTiKnl/sara/README.md

 let me know
 please
 ```
+Sara also ignores the word `please` and the questionmark character at the end of commands.
 After stripping these words, the command is compared to builtin commands, and if it doesnt match, it will be compared to a regex value contained in every plugin json file.

 Sara listens to the keyword 'Sara'